aenhsaihan/langdao/docs/project/audit.md

 ### Missing Features (Documented but Not Built)

 1. **POAP/Credential Minting** - Documented extensively, not implemented
-2. **Streaming Payments** - Unclear if Superfluid/Sablier is actually integrated
+2. **Streaming Payments** - NOT using Superfluid/Sablier (using custom timestamp-based system instead)
 3. **Booking System** - Documented in architecture, not built
 4. **DAO Vetting** - Documented, not built
 5. **Rating System** - Documented, not built